helenahan37/-LUYINGHAN_T1A2/Readme.md

 Using colorful animated progress bar to showcase my skills and services that I have provided.
    - Progress bars are visually appealing and can grab the attention of users, making it easier for them to navigate through my website or portfolio.
-   - And it can provide a quick and easy way for viewers to understand my skills level which can help impress potential clients or employers.
+   - it can provide a quick and easy way for viewers to understand my skills level which can help impress potential clients or employers.

 Table Size: